MarkSchu/walkthrough/README.md

 ## Requirements

-The main requirement:
-add the ability to exchange text messages in a way that feels natural with respect to the existing messaging architecture.
+The **main requirement**:add the ability to exchange text messages in a way that feels natural with respect to the existing messaging architecture.

-For a bit more detail, we need:
+To be a bit more specific, we need

-  1. can recieve text messages
+  1. show text messages where we already show audio messages
-  2. persists text messages
+  2. the ability to create a text messages where we can typically create audio messages.
-  3. shows new text message notifications to dispatch user
-  4. shows unread text message notifications to dispatch user
-  5. can send text messages to other clients
+  3. notify that there are new and unread text messages similar to how we do for audio messages.

 ## Solution, Challenges and Design Decisions